elixir-europe/rdmkit/pages/your_problem/data_transfer.md

 tags: [share, re-use]
 ---

-## How to transfer large data file?
+## How to transfer large data files?
 Large data files cannot be sent by email because they exceed the file size limit of most common email servers.
 So, how can large data files be transfered from a local computer to a distant one?

 ### Considerations

-There are many aspects to consider when dealing with data transfer, but the most important are :
+There are many aspects to consider when dealing with data transfer, but the most important are:

 * the data size
 * the capacity or bandwidth of the network links between your local computer and the distant computer